 Modified Gross Lease

 A modified gross lease has the tenant paying a base rent as well as some of the operating expenses, but not all of them.
-For example, the tenant may be required to pay for utilities and/or janitorial service in addition to the base rent.
+For example, the tenant may be required to pay for utilities and/or janitorial service in addition to the base rent, or they may be required to pay a portion of increases in operating expenses above a so-called base year.

 Net Lease

-- Single Net Lease – In a single-net lease, the tenant pays a base rent, plus a share of the property taxes.
+• Single Net Lease – In a single-net lease, the tenant pays a base rent, plus a share of a single major category of operating expenses such as property taxes.
 The landlord is responsible for all other operating expenses.
-Under this lease type the tenant bears the burden of cost increases in only the property tax category of operating expense.
+Under this lease type the tenant bears the burden of certain costs in only a single major category of operating expense.

-- Double Net Lease – A double net lease requires the tenant to pay base rent plus a share of both the property taxes and the landlord’s policy for property/liability insurance.
+• Double Net Lease – A double net lease requires the tenant to pay base rent plus a share of two major categories of operating expenses such as property taxes and the landlord’s policy for property/liability insurance.
 The landlord at its sole expense is responsible for maintenance and repairs for the property.
-Under this lease type the tenant bears the burden of cost increases in only the property tax and insurance operating expense categories.
+Under this lease type the tenant bears the burden of certain costs in only the two major operating expense categories such as property tax and insurance expense.

-- Triple Net Lease – In a triple net lease, the tenant pays base rent plus their share of expenses for property taxes, insurance, and maintenance.
+• Triple Net Lease – In a triple net lease, the tenant pays base rent plus their share of expenses for three major categories of operating expenses such as property taxes, insurance, and maintenance.
 This type of lease is sometimes referred to as a NNN lease.
-Under this lease type the tenant bears the burden of cost increases in all categories of operating expense with a few possible exceptions such as capital expenses or structural repairs.
+Under this lease type the tenant bears the burden of certain costs in all major categories of operating expenses with a few possible exceptions such as capital expenses or structural repairs.

-- Absolute Net Lease – An absolute net lease requires the tenant to pay all costs associated with managing, operating, maintenance and repair of the property.
+• Absolute Net Lease – An absolute net lease requires the tenant to pay all costs associated with managing, operating, maintaining, and repair of the property.
 This type of lease is common in a sale-leaseback scenario where the tenant sells the property to the landlord and simultaneously leases the property back from the landlord and assumes responsibility for all operating expenses.

-Please note that each lease agreement is unique and should be carefully reviewed by qualified advisors before you sign on the dotted line.
-The specific lease wording will greatly impact how much you ultimately pay for the use of leased space.
-There are often many land mines in a lease agreement that could have you paying for administrative fees, management fees, expenses associated with vacant spaces, and other things if you are not careful.
+Please note that each lease agreement is unique and should be carefully reviewed by qualified advisors before either party signs on the dotted line.
+The specific lease wording will greatly impact how much tenants will ultimately pay and how much landlords are able to collect under the lease.
+There are often many land mines in a lease agreement that could have tenants paying for unexpected administrative fees, management fees, expenses associated with vacant spaces, and other things if they are not careful; and prohibit landlords from collecting what they may otherwise be able to collect in a well-written agreement.